Hiryuto/website-game/doc/README.md

 # Handling of this Repository

-**Note: Until this repository is officially released, the develop branch is available.**
+**Note: Until this repository is officially released, the develop branch will be published on the website.**

 In this repository, the `develop` branch serves as the main branch, but the branch displayed on the website is the `main` branch.